cr0sis/rgbUrself-Hat/README.md

 # Pre-requisites

-You need the Yeelight library for the Python bot (pip/pip3 install yeelight) You need the IRCClient bot (url at the top of RGBHat.ino script) library
+You need the Yeelight library for the Python bot (pip/pip3 install yeelight)

+You also need the IRCClient bot (url at the top of RGBHat.ino script) library

 # Running